qdrant/qdrant-client/docs/source/index.rst

    asyncio.run(main())

 Both, gRPC and REST API are supported in async mode.
-More examples can be found [here](https://github.com/qdrant/qdrant-client/blob/master/tests/test_async_qdrant_client.py).

 Highlighted Classes
 ===================